 CVUUS Race in America Book Group

 Rough Sleepers: Dr. Jim O’Connell’s Urgent Mission to Bring Healing to Homeless People by Tracy Kidder book group convenes in Feb!
 Rough Sleepers tells the powerful story of an inspiring doctor who made a difference, by helping to create a program to care for Boston’s homeless community—by the Pulitzer Prize–winning, New York Times bestselling author of Mountains Beyond Mountains.
-The book group (open to CVUUS and the public) begins in Fellowship Hall at 7 pm on Wed.
-Feb 7, Feb 28 and March 13.
-ZOOM option available here.
+The book group (open to CVUUS and the public) ran Wed.
+Feb 7, Feb 28 and March 13 at 7 pm in Fellowship Hall.
+ZOOM option was available here.
 Facilitated by Ellen Flight, Tom Morgan and Mike Greenwood.

 Original and expansive, Asian American Histories of the United States is a nearly 200-year history of Asian migration, labor, and community formation in the US.
 Reckoning with the onset of the COVID-19 pandemic and the surge in anti-Asian hate and violence, award-winning historian Catherine Ceniza Choy presents an urgent social history of the fastest growing group of Americans.
 The book features the lived experiences and diverse voices of immigrants, refugees, US-born Asian Americans, multiracial Americans, and workers from industries spanning agriculture to healthcare.
 Despite significant Asian American breakthroughs in politics, arts, and popular culture , a profound lack of understanding of Asian American history permeates American culture.